Early Childhood Caries (ECC) Collaborative

 Hospital-based dental clinics and dental safety net programs such as Federally Qualified Health Centers (FQHC) and school-based programs care for a disproportionate number of low-income and racial and ethnic minority children with early childhood caries.
 Many of the children require surgical treatment.
 However, months-long backlogs for expensive operating room care and a high rate of relapse after treatment are common.

-In 2008, the DentaQuest Institute, Children’s Hospital Boston, and St. Joseph's Health Services of RI developed a protocol to implement an evidence-based method of managing and preventing early childhood tooth decay in patients seeking treatment at hospital-based dental clinics.
+In 2008, the DentaQuest Institute, Boston Children’s Hospital, and St. Joseph's Health Services of RI developed a protocol to implement an evidence-based method of managing and preventing early childhood tooth decay in patients seeking treatment at hospital-based dental clinics.
 Over the next 24 months, more than 450 children were enrolled, received caries risk assessments, risk-based preventive and restorative care, and recall based on their caries risk.

 ECC Phase II

-In 2011, the DentaQuest Institute launched Phase II with the ECC Collaborative.
-Seven FQHC's and hospital-based dental clinics began implementing and testing the disease management protocol with patients six months to 5 years old who presented with at least one caries lesion.
-Participating groups were Holyoke Health Center (Holyoke, MA), Boston Children's Hospital (Boston, MA), Nationwide Children's Hospital (Columbus, OH), NeighborCare Health (Seattle, WA), Native American Health Center (San Francisco, CA), St. Joseph's Health Services of RI (Providence, RI), and University Pediatric Dentistry (Buffalo, NY).
+In 2011, the DentaQuest Institute launched Phase II of the ECC Collaborative.
+Seven FQHC's and hospital-based dental clinics began implementing and testing the disease management protocol with patients six months to 71 months old who presented with at least one caries lesion.

-Using a modified CAMBRA approach, teams at each site followed the established protocol: evaluate and classify (low/moderate/high risk) each enrolled child between six and 60 months of age, provide oral health educational information to and engage caregivers to make changes in dietary and oral hygiene practices (through self-management care plans), and provide risk-based preventive and surgical care as needed and desired by the caregivers.
+Using a modified CAMBRA approach, teams at each site followed the established protocol: conduct a caries risk assessment with each child between six and 71 months of age, provide oral health educational information to and engage caregivers to make changes in dietary and oral hygiene practices through self-management care plans, and provide risk-based preventive and surgical care as needed and desired by the caregivers.
 In addition, teams collected monthly and quarterly data about risk, pain due to untreated decay, and new cavitation.
-Each test site focused on individual system changes, such as hanging posters in exam rooms, engaging and educating front office staff in the importance of scheduling the recall visit within the recommended timeframe (1 month for high risk, 3 months for medium risk, and six months for low risk), and identifying self-management goals with the patient's caregivers.

 What We Found